 Grind and Brew Coffee Makers; A Great Idea or a Waste of Money?

-There is some controversy in speciality coffee circles about grind-and-brew coffee makers.
-Especially among coffee purists there is a fair bit of skepticism about the quality of grinders in grind-and-brew machines and whether inbuilt grinders are actually a good idea at all.
+There is some controversy in specialty coffee circles about grind and brew coffee makers.
+Especially among coffee purists there is a fair bit of skepticism about the quality of grinders in grind and brew coffee makers and whether inbuilt grinders are actually a good idea at all.
 There is some truth to these suspicions as inbuilt grinders to date simply cannot compare with decent external grinders.
 This is largely due to the quality of the burrs and the number of available grind settings.

-So are grind-and-brew makers just a waste of money?
+So are grind and brew coffee makers just a waste of money?
 Well, despite the above comments, our answer is no, they are just for another kind of coffee lover.
-The advantages of grind-and-brew machines are basically convenience and cleanliness.
+The advantages of grind and brew coffee makers are basically convenience and cleanliness.
 There is no denying that these machines are simply a lot more convenient that buying, maintaining, and using an external grinder.
 You simply push a button and the beans are ground on demand and then usually transferred to where the coffee will be brewed.
-There is no coffee grinds all over your counter, no bulky grinder taking up too much of your bench space, and one less thing to clean after brewing your morning hit.
-Also, while inbuilt grinders can’t compare to external grinders they nonetheless are a marked improvement to using pre-ground beans!
+There are no coffee grinds all over your counter, no bulky grinder taking up too much of your bench space, and one less thing to clean after brewing your morning hit.
+Also, while inbuilt grinders can’t compare to external grinders they nonetheless are a marked improvement to using ground coffee.

-So if you currently use pre-ground beans for your coffee, love a tidy kitchen, and don’t want the cost or effort of buying an additional grinder then a grind-and-brew machine may well be just right for you!
+So if you currently use pre-ground beans for your coffee, love a tidy kitchen, and don’t want the cost or effort of buying an additional grinder then a grind and brew coffee maker may well be just right for you!
 So if that is you then which one should you get?
 Let’s get into it!

 Different Types of Grind and Brew Coffee Machines